csunsolcrystal/Databae-Recipes/README.md

 # DataBae

 ### Development environment using Docker
-Navigate to same directory as Dockerfile
+Navigate to same directory as Dockerfile.

 Build the docker image:

 ```